-If your healthcare provider thinks you may have testicular cancer, you will need exams and tests to be sure.
+If your healthcare provider thinks you may have testicular cancer, exams and tests will be done to be sure.
 Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
-During the exam, he or she will feel your testicles for any swelling, sore areas, or lumps.
-If there is a lump, your healthcare provider will note its size and location.
-The healthcare provider may also look carefully at your belly (abdomen), groin, and other parts of your body.
-This is to find signs that any tumors may have spread.
+A physical exam will be done.
+During the exam, your testicles will be checked for swelling, sore areas, or lumps.
+If there is a lump, your healthcare provider will note its size and where it is.
+The provider may also carefully check your belly (abdomen), groin, and other parts of your body.
+This is to look signs of any tumors that may have spread.

-You may also have one or more of these tests or procedures:
+You may also have 1 or more of these tests or procedures:

 - Blood tests

-After a diagnosis of testicular cancer, you may have other tests.
-These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of testicular cancer, you may need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is testicular cancer treated?